samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 to be styled when the `CaptionedImage` is placed.
 We'll explore a more efficient way of styling the wrapper (and the other internal elements) later when we introduce the Design API.

-Next create a `Gallery.tsx` file as follows:
+Next, create a `Gallery.tsx` file as follows:

 ```tsx
 import React, { FC, HTMLProps } from 'react';